css art

 .shadow Finally, a shadow that makes it look like the elephant is standing.

-StyleSheet (CSS):
+Stylesheet (CSS):

 Setting up the body: